 - Ride a bus that goes directly (if not directly, at least close) to Sabang Port.
 (Raymond and Penafrancia have a daily trip going directly to Sabang Port) In our case, we rode an air-conditioned Raymond Bus, 10:00 pm trip.
 The fare is P795/pax.

 But before we hop on the bus bound to Sabang Port, the driver told us that he could only drop us at Goa Terminal and not directly to Sabang Port.
 Clueless, we agreed okay.
 The bus ride was roughly 7-8 hours.

 - Arriving at Goa Terminal, we walked to the jeepney station and looked for the one that travels to Sabang Port.
 The fare is P22/pax for a 20-minute ride.

-- From Sabang Port, you will be needing to take the passeger boat going to Guijalo Port in Caramoan.
+- From Sabang Port, you will be needing to take the passenger boat going to Guijalo Port in Caramoan.
 Travel time is 2 hours and the fare is P120.

-- When you reached Guijalo Port, pay the environmental fee of P30 and ride a tricycle going to Paniman (a 40 minute ride) where most hostels, hotels and inns are located.
+When you reached Guijalo Port, pay the environmental fee of P30 and ride a tricycle going to Paniman (a 40-minute ride) where most hostels, hotels, and inns are located.
 Their standard rate is P300 and the ride is good for 6 pax.
-You may join other tourist and locals if you are traveling alone.
+You may join other tourists and locals if you are traveling alone.

 Here’s the story.

 It was raining when we got there, but we were not hesitated to not take the island trip to the beautiful Islands of Caramoan.
 That morning, my two friends were worrying about the sun for not showing up.
 But I keep on telling them that it was okay because we were about to get wet anyway.
 At least it was not the usual “starting my summer” posts on Facebook with all the sun, right?
 Hello, it’s March!